canvas-medical/documentation/collections/_guides/improve-hcc-coding-accuracy.md

 ---
-title: "Improve HCC Coding Accurarcy"
+title: "Improve HCC Coding Accuracy"
 ---

 Different patients present unique challenges, and your tools should adapt to meet their specific needs.